 3. and 4.
 Fartick and Fartkin

-Fartkin, from the early 1900s, means “a small act of breaking wind”—in other words, a tiny toot.
+Fartik, from the early 1900s, means “a small act of breaking wind”—in other words, a tiny toot.
 You can also use the term fartkin.
-Scientists, by the way, have determined that the median weight of a fart is around 90 milliliters.
+Scientists, by the way, have determined that the median volume of a fart is around 90 milliliters.

 5. One-Cheek Squeak